 - Are maintenance-free with exceptional reliability to protect tank assets.

 Get Expert Assistance for FRP Tank Linings Repair

-Contact Picon FRP, Inc, based in San Pablo, CA, and serving the Bay Area, Northern California, Nevada, and Arizona.
+Contact Picon FRP, Inc, based in San Pablo, CA, and serving the San Francisco Bay Area.
 Picon FRP Inc. is a full-service manufacturer and field service provider of industrial fiber reinforced plastic and anti-corrosion products, tank and tank lining repairs, and custom fabrication.
 Our products provide corrosion resistance, chemical resistance, heat resistance, abrasion resistance, and more.